Show image location

 Applications that can display spherical images typically have size

-and other requirements for uploaded images (see “Application requirements”
+limits and other requirements for uploaded images (see “Application

-below for specific applications).
-Assuming you have an existing
+requirements” below for specific applications).
+Assuming you have

-spherical panorama (similar to the PanGazer ‘starter’ image; see
+an existing spherical panorama (similar to the PanGazer ‘starter’

-also Making panoramic images), some or all of the following steps
+image – see also Making panoramic images), follow the steps below.

 see compass bearings overlaid at the top of the screen